objcio/articles/2014-05-01-animating-custom-layer-properties.md

 Custom properties that indirectly modify other standard layer properties are the simplest of these options.
 These are really just custom setter methods that convert their input into one or more different values suitable for creating the animation.

-We don't actually need to write any animation code at all if the properties we are setting already have standard animation actions set up, because if we modify those properties they will inherit whatever animation settings are configured in the current `CATransaction`, and will animate automatically.
+We don't actually need to write any animation code at all if the properties we are setting already have standard animation actions set up, because if we modify those properties, they will inherit whatever animation settings are configured in the current `CATransaction`, and will animate automatically.

-In other words, even if `CALayer` doesn't know how to animate our custom property, it already knows how to animate all of the visible side effects that modifying our property has, and that's all we care about.
+In other words, even if `CALayer` doesn't know how to animate our custom property, it can already animate all of the visible side effects that are caused by changing our property, and that's all we care about.

 To demonstrate this approach, let's create a simple analog clock where we can set the time using a `time` property of type `NSDate`.
 We'll start by creating our static clock face.
-The clock consists of three `CAShapeLayer` instances; A circular layer for the face and two rectangular sublayers for the hour and minute hands:
+The clock consists of three `CAShapeLayer` instances -- a circular layer for the face and two rectangular sublayers for the hour and minute hands:

 ```objc
 @interface ClockFace: CAShapeLayer